EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

-% A first CUDA program
+# Introduction: A first CUDA program
-% Rupert Nash, Kevin Stratford, Alan Gray

-# Introduction

 ## Credits

 Lab created by EPCC, The University of Edinburgh.
 Documentation and source code copyright The University of Edinburgh 2016.

+Material by: Alan Gray, Rupert Nash, Kevin Stratford

 ## Purpose